-This section is a checklist for use by schematics designers using the XL210-512-FB236.
+This section is a checklist for use by schematics designers using the XLF210-512-FB236.
 Each of the following sections contains items to check for each design.

-F.1 Power SIINN LIAS IOWCI 3466 1163
+F.1 Power su nn lies

 VDDIO and OTP_VCC supply is within specification before the VDD (core) supply is turned on.
 Specifically, the VDDIO and OTP_VCC supply is within specification before VDD (core) reaches 0.4V (Section 11).
 The VDD (core) supply ramps monotonically (rises constantly) from 0V to its final value (0.95V - 1.05V) within 10ms (Section 11).
-The VDD (core) supply is capable of supplying 700 mA (Section 11 and Figure 19).
+The VDD (core) supply is capable of supplying 700 mA (Section 11 and Figure 15).
 PLL_AVDD is filtered with a low pass filter, for example an RC filter, see Section 11 F.2 Power supply decoupling The design has multiple decoupling capacitors per supply, for example at least four0402 or 0603 size surface mount capacitors of 100nF in value, per supply (Section 11).
 A bulk decoupling capacitor of at least 10uF is placed on each supply (Section 11).
 F.3 Power on reset The RST_N and TRST_N pins are asserted (low) during or after power up.
 The device is not used until these resets have taken place.
 F.4 Clock The CLK input pin is supplied with a clock with monotonic rising edges and low jitter.
 Pins MODEO and MODE1 are set to the correct value for the chosen oscillator frequency.
 The MODE settings are shown in the Oscillator section, Section 7.
 If you have a choice between two values, choose the value with the highest multiplier ratio since that will boot faster.

-F.5 Boot

-The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
-If not, you must boot the device through OTP or JTAG, or set it to boot from SPI and connect a SPI flash.
-The Flash that you have chosen is supported by xflash , or you have created a specification file for it.
-F.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section \mathbf{E}) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section E).
+F.5 Boot X0D01 has a 1K pull-up to VDDIOL (Section 8).
+The device is kept in reset for at least 1 ms after VDDIOL has reached its minimum level (Section 8).
+F.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section E) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section E).
 F.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) F.8 Multi device designs Skip this section if your design only includes a single XMOS device.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled low or not connected (Section 8) F.8 Multi device designs Skip this section if your design only includes a single XMOS device.
 One device is connected to a QSPI or SPI flash for booting.
 Devices that boot from link have, for example, X0D06 pulled high and have link XL0 connected to a device to boot from (Section 8).